When Their Wrong Choices Impact You

 Was Naomi so miserable and unhappy and whining and miserable that that Elimelch said, "We're getting out of here.
 I'm not going to put up with this whining woman any more.
 We're going to Moab"?
 We don't know.

-Here's the challenge: When you see someone in a difficult situation, in a difficult marriage, for example, don't assume that you know all the facts.
+Here's the challenge: when you see someone in a difficult situation, in a difficult marriage, for example, don't assume that you know all the facts of that situation.

 We don’t know if Naomi was blameless in this or not.

 Now when it comes down to it, whether she was blameless or whether she was guilty, there was still grace available.
 But first as a wife, make sure that your own conscience is clear.
 Be careful when you’re drawing conclusions about God’s dealings in other people’s lives.
-It may seem very obvious to us that some wife is the innocent party, but the fact is: We don’t know.
+It may seem very obvious to us that some wife is the innocent party.
+She may, in fact, have been living a godly life in that marriage.
+But the fact is, w e don’t know.
 We don’t know what goes on behind the walls of a home.

-When your husband takes you into that situation—and by the way, this can go both ways.
-I don’t mean to pick on husbands here because plenty of wives make wrong choices that affect the husbands as well.
-We’re a room full of women here.
-Remember that when your husband makes—as he will at times—wrong choices, that you can still respond in a godly way.
+By the way, this can go both ways.
+I don't mean to pick on husbands here.
+Plenty of wives make wrong choices that affect husbands as well.
+But we have a room full of women here.
+Remember when you husband makes a bad decision, as he will at times, that you can still respond in a godly way.

 You cannot blame your wrong responses—your whining, your complaining, your speaking evil of your husband—on your husband’s decision.
 You’re responsible for your choices, for how you respond to that situation.